Do Trusted Traveler Programs pique your interest. If you travel often, they should. Most travelers feel they should be trusted…

-In the United States, over the last few years… in an effort to make things easier for travelers, various programs have been instituted by the U.S. Department of Homeland Security, Customs and Border Patrol (CBP), and by the Transportation Security Administration (TSA).
+In the United States, over the last few years, various programs have been instituted by the U.S. Department of Homeland Security, Customs and Border Patrol (CBP), and by the Transportation Security Administration (TSA).

-All are attempts to save you time getting through security at airports or getting through customs.
+All are attempts to make things easier and save you time getting through security at airports or getting through customs.

 The three that are for speeding through customs are

 Global Entry Program

 And the program to get you through security faster?
 That’s TSA Pre✓™